lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Structure
 Task title: H1 or H2, in gerund, preposition, or present tense.
-Examples: Setting Up/Set Up Your Environment, About the Environment
+Example titles: Setting Up/Set Up Your Environment, About the Environment

 Task paragraph (optional): Two to three sentences about the topic.
 Each sentence should complete a step or a task.
 Use shortcuts like greater than arrows for menu selections (Click Applications > New Application).

 Task steps: Step-by-step instructions for accomplishing a task or a goal.

-Example
+#### Example
 Setting Up Your Environment
 Add a tenant, application, and authentication service:
-Access your tenant URL: https://my company.forgerock.com and sign in.
+1. Access your tenant URL: https://my company.forgerock.com and sign in.
-Click New Application.
+1. Click New Application.
 The New Applications page displays.
-Click an app type in the New Applications page.
+1. Click an app type in the New Applications page.
 ForgeRock loads the recommended default settings for your app.
-Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.
+1. Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.

 ### References

 #### Structure
 Topic title: H1 or H2, the name of the subject.
-Examples: Supported Standards, Command-Line Tools
+Example titles: Supported Standards, authrate Utility

 Paragraph: One to three sentences about the topic.

-Example
+#### Example
 authrate utility
 Used to measure bind throughput and response time of a directory service using user-defined bind or search-then-bind operations.
 Example: